rabiawaqar06/rabiawaqar06/README.md

 Hey there!
 I'm Rabia, an emerging developer with a strong curiosity for building meaningful and efficient solutions.
 Currently diving deep into AI and automation, I enjoy turning abstract ideas into practical tools that make life (and work!) smarter.

-🔧 I’m learning to think like a builder — exploring everything from no-code workflows to full-on coding solutions.
+🔧 I’m learning to think like a builder, exploring everything from no-code workflows to full-on coding solutions.
 Whether it’s designing a mini app, solving a tricky bug, or experimenting with new tech stacks, I enjoy the process of **figuring things out**.

 🌱 Right now, I’m part of the [AI SkillBridge Bootcamp](#), where I’m sharpening my technical foundation and collaborating on real-world projects.